Liphart History, Family Crest & Coats of Arms

 Early History of the Liphart family

-Another 156 words (11 lines of text) covering the years 1706 and 1745 are included under the topic Early Liphart History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Liphart research.
+Another 86 words (6 lines of text) covering the years 1706 and 1745 are included under the topic Early Liphart History in all our PDF Extended History products and printed products wherever possible.

 Liphart Spelling Variations